BLCK-B/MusicReleaseTracker/README.md

 ##

 You will no longer have to search on social media or streaming services for new songs.
-You can choose exactly which sources to use, and which artists to track.
+You can choose which sources to use, and which artists to track.
 Latest information is compiled into one simple overview.
 This is achieved through custom processing.